Wadian802/wadian802.github.io/docs/Component Selection.md

 ![Power Budget](./PBF1.png)
 ![Power Budget](./PBF2.png)

 The power budget was advantagious to determine if an active part would work within the system.
-The biggets concern would be too much of a draw of power causing something to short out or burn out.
-My first PCB did not work properly causing must of the surface mounted components to heat up rapidly.
-My fourth PCB burned out a trace wire because there was no where for the voltage to go.
-Drawing more amperage would have caused componets to burn.
-The power budget helped prevent that.
+One could determine if a specific combination of active parts would exceed the budget which would potentioal cause harm to the user.
+My own power budget showed me that using the chosen stepper motor would have put my system and of my teamates in jeopardy because I was over by 250mA.
+That was with a 25% buffet.
+If I would have focuson on both amperage and voltage, I might have chosen a different motor.

 [Power Budget](./PowerBudgetComplete.pdf)